MarcioVCunha/Hackaton-provi-front/README.md

 next, simply run npm start in the front (or, if you are using the new node npm run start:newNode).

-For the back though it's a little bit harder, you have to create your local database, it has a .env.example archive and a dumb of the database i used, also, i used postgres, so it should be pretty easy to set it all up.
+For the back though it's a little bit harder, you have to create your local database, it has a .env.example archive and a dump of the database i used, also, i used postgres, so it should be pretty easy to set it all up.

 Then it's ready to run, just type